California Medical Marijuana Card Renewal >

 The California Department of Public Health, via its Center for Health Statistics and Information, administers the Medical Marijuana Identification Card Program.
-This center not only processes medical cannabis card issuance and renewal, but it also publishes monthly statistics of medical marijuana cards issued in all 58 counties in California.
-The latest report in 2021 revealed that there are 111,634 MMJ cardholders in the state.
+This center not only processes medical cannabis card issuance and renewal, but it also publishes monthly statistics of medical marijuana cards issued in California.

 Even though California is a golden state for marijuana use, not all medical conditions qualify for medical marijuana cards in the state.
 Your application faces almost certain denial if you have a disease or ailment allowable in some states but not acceptable for treatment with medical marijuana in California.
 As explicitly defined under California Medical Marijuana Laws (Senate Bill 420), you qualify for an MMJ card if you have been diagnosed with one or more of the following debilitating or life-threatening medical conditions.

-In California, qualified patients and their primary caregivers can apply for an MMJ card through various means, including:
+In California, qualified patients and their primary caregivers can apply for an medical marijuana card through various means, including:

 The documents required include a valid and original government-issued photo identification and proof of county residency bearing your current address within the county (copy of recent utility bill, California DMV vehicle registration, or current rent/mortgage agreement).
 If applicable, also provide your original Medi-Cal or County Medical Services Program card.
 Patients and Primary caregivers below the age of 18 Minors who lack photo identifications can provide certified copies of their birth certificates.

-Note that California counties do not offer same-day walk-in services for MMJ cards.
+Note that California counties do not offer same-day walk-in services for medical marijuana cards.
 Applicants are usually required to wait for about 30-35 days before their cards are ready for collection.

 Before applying to get a California medical marijuana card by mail, you must first determine that the Medical Marijuana Program Office of your County Department of Health offers mail-in services.
 You can confirm this by calling your resident county's MMJ office during normal business hours.
-In applicable counties such as Los Angeles County, qualified applicants will need to send the completed forms, specified documents, and exact fees along with a passport color photo taken within one month of the application to the county MMP office mailing address.
+In such a county like Los Angeles County, qualified applicants will need to send the completed forms, specified documents, and exact fees along with a passport color photo taken within one month of the application to the county MMP office mailing address.
 Most offices provide their post office address on their website.

 It is worthy to note that the same application forms, documents, and fees apply for both in-person and mail-in requests.